dsb-lab/Analysis_Mouse_Atlas/Analysis/Pijuan/README.md

 2. Total count of non-zero genes per cell
 3. Mitochondrial fraction

 The dataset as already provided by the authors has removed the tails of the total counts.
 The only group of cells that have not been removed are stripped cells, as detected by the bimodality at very low mitochondrial fractions.
-We set a threshold for imputing these cells aas sttripped cells.
+We set a threshold for imputing these cells as stripped cells.

+The scatter plot shows an anomalous tendency formed by a second mode on the distribution of the data.
+This second modality is comming from hematopoietic cells.
+These cells have a lower varibility of genes and read counts as the nucleus is shutted down, which explains the atypical count number and the origin of the bimodality.

 Before this control, we account for doublet cells by running a Scrublet algorithm for the detectiuon of doublets.
 We perform this algorithm with the following characteristics: